- Radio Times

 About this programme

-Celebration of the comedy team, examining the influence of its programmes on British television.
+Celebration of the comedy team, examining the influence of their programmes on British television.
 Featuring appearances from famous fans and members of the original 1980s cast.